Hollowpox: The Hunt for Morrigan Crow: Plot

-While there, Morrigan plots to steal the first volume in the book series that Onstald rewrote, realizing that the unabridged version of the text is favorable to Wundersmiths.
-Morrigan and the others are attacked by insects that have emerged from a book, and while an elite team deals with them, Wunimal Colin becomes infected with Hollowpox.
-The children escape, but the librarian Roshni Singh is infuriated.
-Gideon Steed, an anti-Wunimal rights senator, begins pounding the Wunimals in the press, saying they should be locked up together or banned from city establishment, much to Morrigan, Jupiter, and the rest of the Hotel Deucalion staff's horror.
-When Morrigan accidentally reveals her Wundersmith abilities to the non-Wundrous Society public, Steed switches to her, provoking newspapers to claim that she is not an actual Wundersmith, and offers a large reward to anybody who can photograph her using her abilities.
-This leads Morrigan to spend more time in the School of Wundrous Arts, where she practices the Wundrous Art of the Inferno, and subsequently meets with The Kindling, a Wundrous deity, who dubs her a master.
-Upon returning to the school on level Sub-Nine of Wunsoc campus, Morrigan stumbles across Sofia, a Wunimal, infected by Hollowpox.
-When Fenestra reveals that she harbors Wunimals from the Wintersea Republic, Morrigan's home state, where they don't have rights, Morrigan begins to theorize that that is where Hollowpox originated, though Fenestra denies it.
-Morrigan travels to the Republic through the Gossamer, where she is found by President Wintersea, whose real name is Maud Lowry.
+While there, Morrigan plots to steal the first volume in the book series that Onstald rewrote and bowlderised, realising that the unabridged version of the text is favorable to Wundersmiths.
+Morrigan and the others are attacked by bookbugs that have emerged from a book, and while an elite team deals with them, Wunimal Colin becomes infected with Hollowpox.
+The children escape, but the librarian Roshni is seriously injured.
+Laurent St James, an anti-Wunimal rights senator, begins pounding the Wunimals in the press, saying they should be locked up together or banned from city establishment, much to Morrigan, Jupiter, and the rest of the Hotel Deucalion staff's horror.
+When Morrigan accidentally reveals her Wundersmith abilities to the non-Wundrous Society public, St James switches to her, provoking newspapers to claim that she is not an actual Wundersmith, and offers a large reward to anybody who can photograph her using her abilities.
+This leads Morrigan to spend more time in the School of Wundrous Arts, where she practices the Wundrous Art of the Inferno, and subsequently meets with The Kindling, a Wundrous deity, who dubs her a master of the art.
+Upon returning to the school on level Sub-Nine of Wunsoc campus, Morrigan stumbles across her friend Sofia, the fox-wun, who has become infected by Hollowpox and attacks her.

+When Fenestra reveals that she harbors Wunimals from the Wintersea Republic, Morrigan's home state, where they don't have rights, Morrigan begins to theorize that that is how the Hollowpox crossed the border into Nevermoor.
+Fenestra denies it, citing her organisation's strict quarantine practices.
+Morrigan attempted to travel to the Wintersea Republic through the Gossamer to ask Nevermoor's nemesis Ezra Squall for help to cure the Hollowpox, but instead is brought to President Wintersea, whose real name is Maud Lowry.